May 12, 2019

 4 So those who were scattered went on their way preaching the word.
 5 Philip went down to a city in Samaria and proclaimed the Messiah to them.
 6 The crowds were all paying attention to what Philip said, as they listened and saw the signs he was performing.
 7 For unclean spirits, crying out with a loud voice, came out of many who were possessed, and many who were paralyzed and lame were healed.
 8 So there was great joy in that city.

 There is a person that I think we need to pay attention to, and a place that we need to recognize.
-Let’s begin with the person Philip.
-If you remember a few weeks ago when we looked at Acts chapter six, Philip was one of these recognized laymen, people in the church that were called out by apostles to do service.
-It kind of established this idea of deacon lead ministry.
-This is that same Philip, that Hellenistic Jew, that Greek speaking Jew, that is now running for his life.
+Let’s begin with the person, Philip.
+If you remember a few weeks ago when we looked at Acts chapter six, Philip was one of these recognized laymen, people in the church who were called out by apostles to do service.
+It kind of established this idea of deacon-led ministry.
+This is that same Philip, that Hellenistic Jew, that Greek-speaking Jew, who is now running for his life.
 I think it’s noteworthy that he didn’t run for his life running away from Saul and go hide in a cave.
 Instead, he ran to the mission of God.
 He ran straight into the mandate of God.
 What we see him doing is going to Samaria and proclaiming the good news.
 Proclaiming comes from the Greek word kerusso.
 It literally means to make a public proclamation.

 As we look at Samaria, I think what we have to pay attention to is both a place and a person.
-Do you mind if we kind of Mister Rogers neighborhood style go on a quick history lesson here?
+Do you mind if we kind of Mister Rogers neighborhood- style go on a quick history lesson here?
 We need to pay attention to this place called Samaria.
-It will go all the way back to First Kings chapters 11-14.
-What happens is the nation of Israel is torn in two.
+It will go all the way back to 1st Kings chapters 11-14.
+What happens is, the nation of Israel is torn in two.
 Two of the twelve tribes established Judah.
-Ten of the twelve tribes move north to set up their capital in Samaria and they’re the northern tribes of Israel.
-As a group of people, all throughout the books of First Kings and even in Second Kings, we read that repeatedly they chose to forsake the faith of David and they choose to follow the idols of the land.
+Ten of the twelve tribes move north to set up their capital in Samaria, and they’re the northern tribes of Israel.
+As a group of people, all throughout the books of 1st Kings and even in 2nd Kings, we read that repeatedly they chose to forsake the faith of David and they choose to follow the idols of the land.
 They were an idolatrous people who had turned their back on God in this place of Samaria.

-Now we have the people and the place in Samaria that God has intentionally sent Philip to proclaim the good news of the gospel for a few reasons, in my opinion.
-One, to reclaim these ten tribes of Israel to be experiencing of this Pentecost.
-In fact, we’ll see in a minute, kind of a second Pentecost comes to usher them into this great movement of God.
-The second reason I think is for you and I to understand regardless of your past, regardless of your history, regardless of how you may feel as though you have been rejected or mistreated, you are invited into God’s family and you are invited into God’s mission.
+Now we have the people and the place in Samaria that God has intentionally sent Philip to proclaim the good news of the Gospel to, for a few reasons, in my opinion.
+One is to reclaim these ten tribes of Israel to experience this Pentecost (in fact, we’ll see in a minute, kind of a second Pentecost comes to usher them into this great movement of God).
+The second reason I think, is for you and me to understand that regardless of your past, regardless of your history, regardless of how you may feel as though you have been rejected or mistreated, you are invited into God’s family, and you are invited into God’s mission.
 That is a cause for celebration.